iluwatar/java-design-patterns/acyclic-visitor/README.md

 }
 ```

-Finally here are the visitors in action.
+Finally, here are the visitors in action.

 ```java
     var conUnix = new ConfigureForUnixVisitor();